Around the world in two weeks

 7 February 2008 at 09:27

 Even though I was in London for business, I did get a chance to indulge in some photography one night before heading off to dinner.
-Check out this set to see the results.
+Check out this album to see the results.

 On a camera-nerd note, the Ricoh GR Digital II makes for a pretty nice range-finder-like digital camera.
 The high ISO grain is fairly pleasing and the range of manual control is rarity on a digital camera this small.
 It’s eminently pocket-able and will be a nice side arm complement to my eventual replacement digital SLR.